Strong 2nd half lifts No. 10 Bluejays past No. 21 Texas Tech

 UP NEXT

-Texas Tech plays Tuesday against the loser of No. 9 Arkansas' game with Louisville.
+Texas Tech plays Tuesday against Louisville, an 80-54 loser to No. 9 Arkansas.